Mike Tyson vs. Michael Spinks: Build up

 The bout represented a contrast of styles, with Tyson's "speed and devastating power" up against "the unorthodox style of Spinks... who rarely looks impressive but has always found a way to win."
-Opinions on the fight were mixed, although in general more pundits favoured Tyson.
+Opinions on the fight were mixed, although in general more pundits favored Tyson.
 Larry Holmes, the only man to have faced both fighters, predicted a Tyson win by knockout in "two to three rounds".
 Former world champions Jake LaMotta and Billy Conn and trainers Gil Clancy, Angelo Dundee and Richie Giachetti all picked Tyson to win by knockout, as did Gerry Cooney and Dan Duva.
 Ray Arcel thought Tyson would win on points.
 IBF middleweight champion Frank Tate gave Tyson the edge, while trainer Lou Duva felt that Tyson would ultimately have too much power for Spinks.
 James Smith, who had lost a decision to Tyson the previous year, said that for Spinks to win he would "need to take me in the ring with him."
 Emmanuel Steward's prediction was "Tyson, Tyson, Tyson."
 Another former heavyweight champion, George Foreman, also predicted a Tyson win.

 Muhammad Ali thought Spinks would win, as "he hits hard enough, he'll stick and move, he's fast on his feet, and he'll keep his distance."
 Tony Zale and sportswriter Bert Sugar backed Spinks to out-box Tyson.
 Dave Anderson of the New York Times wrote that Spinks would win, "probably in a 12-round decision.
 But possibly in a late-round knockout."
 Reigning WBA welterweight champion Marlon Starling, veteran announcer Don Dunphy and Tyson's former trainer Teddy Atlas also favoured Spinks.
 Contender Meldrick Taylor felt Tyson would win if it ended in a knockout, but favoured Spinks if it went the distance.
 1940s middleweight champion Rocky Graziano predicted Spinks would "psych out Tyson, then knock the hell out of him."
 Archie Moore gave Spinks "a wonderful chance" of winning.
 Sugar Ray Leonard gave Spinks genuine chances to outpoint Tyson.
 Floyd Patterson, who like Tyson had been trained by Cus D'Amato, said "I originally picked him [Tyson], and I still do, but now I give Spinks a chance."
 Spinks entered the ring as a 4–1 underdog.